-- Attempt a rescue evacuation only when a physically disabled person is in immediate danger and cannot wait for professional assistance. - Move the disabled person to the nearest stairwell or a room with the door shut which is well clear of any hazardous area. - Ask others leaving the building to notify emergency responders that a physically disabled person needs assistance in evacuating.
+- Only attempt to assist someone requiring support if they are in immediate danger and cannot wait for professional help. - Move the individual to the nearest stairwell or saferoom with the door closed, well away from hazardous areas. - Request that others evacuating the building inform emergency responders that someone requiring assistance needs help in evacuating.
 Give the specific location. - Do not use elevators unless told to do so by emergency responders.